ecgu/ecgu.github.io/_projects/anth2b_spring2026.md

 - Slides from today can be found <a href="/assets/pdf/gu_eric_anth2b_ta_week2_04072026.pdf" download="gu_eric_anth2b_ta_week2_04072026.pdf">here</a>.

+##### Week 3

+- We will discuss the homework assignment on molecular biology.

+##### Week 4

+- Note: I will swap with TA Amaan's section on Friday for this week.
+I will teach Amaan's usual section on Friday, and Amaan will stand in for me on Wednesday.
+We will go back to normal times next week.

 #### On Scantrons

 The tests and essays for this course require the use of scantron forms, specifically the <a href="https://uci.bncollege.com/Course-Required/Testing-Forms/Scantrons--Blue-Books/Scantron-Forms/Scantron-Form-F-288-PAR-L/p/440847">Scantron Form F 288 PAR L</a>.
 You can buy them at the bookstore, or get one sheet for free from the <a href="https://soar.uci.edu/">SOAR office</a>.
 These forms can be unintuitive to use these days, so if it is your first time taking a test with one, it'd be helpful to look up on YouTube how to fill one in and what common mistakes are.
 This may save a lot of potential headache for you and the test graders.